xpol/lua-rapidjson/README.md

 [![TrivisStatus][]][Trivis] [![AppVeyorStatus][]][AppVeyor]

-A very fast json module for LuaJIT 2.0/2.1 and Lua 5.1/5.2/5.3.

-Based on the very fast [RapidJSON][] C++ library.
+A json module for LuaJIT 2.0/2.1 and Lua 5.1/5.2/5.3, based on the very fast [RapidJSON][] C++ library.

 See project [homepage][] for more informations, bug report and feature request.